albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Running *Little Navmap* in portable mode instructs the program to place all settings, databases and
 cached files into the installation directory (i.e. the directory containing the executable file).
-This
-way no folders or files are created on the computer running the program from a memory stick, for
+No folders or files are created on the computer running the program from a memory stick, for
 example.

 You can also use the portable mode to test new *Little Navmap* releases without affecting your